 If you know of a relevant reference for Retigabine, please let us know.

 View Related Products by Product Action

-Keywords: Retigabine, supplier, potassium, channel, openers, activators, activates, M, current, anticonvulsant, Kv7, KCNQ, orally, bioavailable, Ezogabine, Voltage-Gated, Potassium, Channels, Voltage-Gated, Potassium, Channels, Tocris Bioscience
+Keywords: Retigabine, Retigabine supplier, potassium, channel, openers, activators, activates, M, current, anticonvulsant, Kv7, KCNQ, orally, bioavailable, Ezogabine, Voltage-Gated, Potassium, Channels, 6233, Tocris Bioscience

-Currently there are no citations for Retigabine.
 Do you know of a great paper that uses Retigabine from Tocris?
-If so please let us know.
+Please let us know.